 - headspace is running webinars for parents and carers about offering support when they are concerned about a young person’s mental health.

-- headspace has created a video providing tips to support parents and carers during lockdown
+- headspace’s video providing tips to support parents and carers during lockdown

 - headspace information pack for parents and carers

-Parent Guides from Parent Guides (thanks to funding from Simplot Australia)
+Parent Guides are available to our families due to funding from Simplot Australia.

 The Parent Guides series encourages important conversations between parents, carers and teenagers.